CarolineDelva/PyBank-PyPoll-Python-Challenge/README.md

 ## PyPoll
 ### Project Description
 The purpose of this project is to modernize the vote-counting process at a small rural town.
-The project contains a python script compute the following election result from the [election_data.csv](https://github.com/CarolineDelva/PyBank-PyPoll-Python-Challenge/blob/master/Resources/election_data.csv).
+The project contains a python script that computes the following results from the [election_data.csv](https://github.com/CarolineDelva/PyBank-PyPoll-Python-Challenge/blob/master/Resources/election_data.csv).

 * The total number of votes cast
 * A complete list of candidates who received votes